35 Reporting and writing research

 2. Explain what is wrong with the conclusion.
 Rewrite the statement.

-Exercise 39.8 In a student project, the students compared the heights that students could jump vertically, starting from a squat or standing position.
+Exercise 35.10 In a student project, the heights that students could jump vertically were compared, starting from a squat or standing position.
 Every student in the study performed both jumps.
-Critique their numerical summary (Table 39.1).
+Critique the numerical summary produced by the research team (Table 35.1).

-TABLE 39.1: The information showing how much higher the (standing) jump height is compared to the squat jump
+TABLE 35.1: A numerical summary of the data, showing how much higher the standing jump height is compared to the squat jump

 \(n\) Mean Standard deviation Standard error Confidence interval \(95\)% \(t\) value \(P\) value